 \subsection{Thinking Redundancy Analysis}

 We conduct a similarity analysis to analyze how information redundancy in the thinking processes changes as reasoning sequences increase.
 Specifically, we first divide the complete thinking process into k equal-length segments\footnote{We set k=15, changing its value does not affect the conclusions.}.
 Then, we encode each segment using the all-MiniLM-L6-v2 model\footnote{https://huggingface.co/sentence-transformers/allMiniLM-L6-v2}.
 For each segment, we calculate the cosine similarity with all its preceding segments and use the maximum similarity as a measure of its information redundancy.
 As shown in Figure~\ref{fig:cos_sim}, information redundancy increases across all four main categories as reasoning sequences increase.
-Sky-T1-32B shows overall lower similarity, which stems from its shorter thinking process, but still demonstrates an upward trend.